-In this call you can read about the options available to you as an applicant and about the requirements that apply to applicants and applications.
-As a rule, you should read the entire call.
-In section 2, however, you only need to read section 2.1 and section 2.2 in addition to the section about the specific instrument you wish to apply for.
+In this call you can read about the options available to you as applicant and about the applicant and application requirements.
+The structure of the call has been changed to provide more clarity.
+You should read the entire call, with the exception of Section 2 where you only need to read Section 2.1 and Section 2.2, and the section about the instrument you are applying for.

-1.2 DFF'S CALL FOR PROPOSALS AUTUMN 2021 AND SPRING 2022
+1.2 DFF'S CALL FOR PROPOSALS AUTUMN 2019 AND SPRING 2020

-With this call for proposals, Independent Research Fund Denmark invites applications for funding for research activities.
-The information in this call applies to applications submitted for the application deadlines in autumn 2021 and in spring 2022 - see the precise application deadlines in section 2.2.
-The ability of the fund to offer the funding instruments mentioned in section 2 is dependent on the level of funding for 2022 being equivalent to that of 2021.
-As the national budget for 2022 will not be confirmed until the end of 2021, the fund is unable to guarantee that all funding instruments will be offered in 2022.
+With this Call for Proposals, Independent Research Fund Denmark invites applications for grants for research activities.
+The information in this call applies to applications submitted for the application deadlines in autumn 2019 and for the spring 2020 - see the precise application deadlines in Section 2.2.
+The ability of the fund to offer the funding instruments mentioned in Section 2 is dependent on the level of funding for 2020 being equivalent to that of 2019.
+As the national budget for 2020 will not be confirmed until the end of 2019, the fund is unable to guarantee that all funding instruments will be offered in 2020.

-This document is a translation into English of the fund's Danish call for proposals.
+This document is an English translation of the fund's Danish Call for Proposals.
 In case of any inconsistencies between the two versions, the information in the Danish version shall apply.